Traveling across the U.S. to conduct business seminars uncovers lots of opportunities to distribute business cards in the most unlikely places.

 Everyone here sits nervously in the waiting room.
 Eye contact often gives strangers a chance to start conversations.
 Offer your card before someone is called for treatment, and ask if they have cards for an exchange.
 Make sure to have extras for other room companions and the front desk reception staff who are also listening and want to contact or refer you to someone else.

 Carry your business cards when shopping, vacationing, and running errands.
 Your next sale may be right around the corner — at the beauty salon, barber shop, the launderette, or while standing on line at a bank.
 Business won’t come looking for you, and that’s why carrying business cards is a must.

 Purchase several card holders to place inside your favorite carryalls.
 These cases keep your cards clean and flat rather than dingy and stained.

 Inspect your business cards.
 Do you provide details that a prospect must know about your firm?
 Is the contact information up to date?
 Are your Web site and Email addresses listed?

-Avoid passing out cards with deletions and other changes made in pen.
+Avoid giving out cards with deletions and other changes made in pen.
 It’s not the type of impression to leave with clients and prospects.
 Business cards are inexpensive.
 When your information changes, order new cards.